Network Licensing

 To Install:

 1.Download and execute the lmadmin installer included with the FreeFlyer installation files on the a.i. solutions FTP server or the a.i. solutions website.
+FlexNet's lmadmin installer is an InstallAnywhere installer that requires that JRE 1.8+ be installed.
+If JRE is not already present on the machine, it must be installed separately because it is not bundled with the lmadmin installer.
 Note that administrative privileges are required to complete the installation.

 Note: While it is possible to manually start and stop the lmadmin license server manager, it is recommended that lmadmin be installed as an operating system service so that it will automatically start and stop whenever the operating system restarts.
 To install lmadmin as a service, make sure to check the "Run as a service" option on the Service Configuration installer page.